Dagmawi4/Dagmawi4/README.md

 **Computer Engineer | Dreamer | Storyteller**

 Welcome to my GitHub!
-I’m a **Computer Engineering graduate** passionate about **industrial automation, embedded systems, programming, and software development**.
+I’m a **Computer Engineering graduate** passionate about **Product Managment, software development, embedded systems  and automation **.

 I enjoy building solutions that bridge **hardware and software** while also pursuing **storytelling and traveling to experience new cultures**.